-This flounder recipe with lemon butter sauce is easy, healthy, quick, elegant, family-friendly, and dirties just one skillet.
-That’s to say nothing of its crisp brown crust and its tender, flaky perfection.
+This flounder with lemon butter sauce is easy, healthy, quick, elegant, family-friendly, and requires that you clean up only a single skillet.
+That’s to say nothing of its crisp brown crust and flaky perfection.

 - 1/2 teaspoon kosher salt

 - 1 teaspoon or so all-purpose flour* (optional)

 - 2 tablespoons mild vegetable oil

 - 3 tablespoons (1 1/2 oz) unsalted butter cut into 4 slices